Build your Career at Bristol

 Dr Mélanie Roffet-Salque (Royal Society Dorothy Hodgkin Fellow)

-Dr Mélanie Roffet-Salque is supported in her research into the untapped potential of lipids extracted from archaeological pottery vessels to serve as a novel proxy for palaeoprecipitation and explores the link between climate change and human response in the past.
-In 2018, Mélanie was the recipient of an Enhancement Award from the Royal Society to support her research into the routing of hydrogen from drinking water and feed to ruminant tissues.
+Dr Mélanie Roffet-Salque holds a Royal Society Dorothy Hodgkin Fellowship in the School of Chemistry, which supports her research into the untapped potential of lipids extracted from archaeological pottery vessels to serve as a novel proxy for palaeoprecipitation and explores the link between climate change and human response in the past.
 Mélanie is based in the Organic Geochemistry Unit at the School of Chemistry and has collaborations with a number of Faculties and Schools within the University, as well as with archaeologists, zooarchaeologists, geneticists and modellers at institutions throughout Europe.
-Mélanie acts as the academic link for the postgraduate community and runs an MChem-level course on molecular and isotope approaches to investigating the past.
+Since 2018, Mélanie has received two Enhancement Awards from the Royal Society, a NERC New Investigator grant and is currently collaborating on five interdisciplinary ERC grants.
+Mélanie acts as an academic link for the postgraduate community and runs an MChem-level course on molecular and isotope approaches to investigating the past.
+In 2022 Melanie was appointed to a proleptic lectureship in the School of Chemistry.

 Dr Alastair Lennox (Royal Society University Research Fellow)

-Dr Alastair Lennox joined us in 2017.
+Dr Alastair Lennox was awarded a Royal Society University Research Fellowship in 2017.
 His research falls under the Synthesis and Catalysis Research Theme at the School of Chemistry, as it focusses on the development of novel synthetic organic methodologies.
-His group has a strong focus on sustainability and application, and in particular, explores the use of electrochemistry as a tool for performing selective redox transformations in synthesis.
+His group has a strong focus on sustainability and mechanism, and in particular, explores the use of electrochemistry as a tool for performing selective redox transformations in synthesis.
+The synthesis of fluorinated molecules and building blocks is a dominant application of his methods.
 Ali was awarded an EPSRC New Investigator Award in 2019 and a Starting Grant from the European Research Council in 2020.
 In addition to this support, his group works with several industrial partners, including GSK and Syngenta.
-Ali sits on the Equality, Diversity, and Inclusion committee, is a supervisor on the EPSRC-funded Centre for Doctoral Training in Technology Enhanced Chemical Synthesis, and convenes the Synthesis and Catalysis Research Theme seminar series.
-Ali is also involved in undergraduate teaching for 2nd and 3rd year organic chemistry.
+Ali was appointed to a proleptic lectureship in 2020.
+Ali is ‘Careers Lead’ for the School of Chemistry, he is an active member of the Equality, Diversity, and Inclusion committee, and convenes the Synthesis and Catalysis Research Theme seminar series.
+Ali is also involved in undergraduate teaching for 2nd and 3rd year organic and inorganic chemistry.

 Dr Beatrice Collins (Royal Society University Research Fellow)

-Dr Beatrice Collins joined us in 2018.
+Dr Beatrice Collins was awarded a Royal Society University Research Fellowship in 2018.
 Her research is focused on the design and development of autonomously operating molecular motors.
 Her group uses modern synthetic methodologies (e.g. transition metal catalysis, photoredox catalysis, enzymatic biocatalysis) as a means of tackling the challenges posed by the development of out-of-equilibrium functional molecular systems.
-Following the award of her fellowship, Beatrice received an Enhancement Award from the Royal Society and in 2020 was awarded a Research Project Grant from The Leverhulme Trust for a project developed in collaboration with Professor Jonathan Clayden at the University of Bristol.
-Beatrice sits on the School’s Research Committee as the Early Career Representative, has been involved in mentorship programmes at the University, both as a mentor and as a mentee, and is involved in undergraduate teaching for 2nd year organic chemistry.
-Beatrice is also a supervisor on the EPSRC-funded Centre for Doctoral Training in Technology Enhanced Chemical Synthesis hosted at the School of Chemistry.
+Since the award of her fellowship, Beatrice received further Enhancement Awards from the Royal Society, a Research Project Grant from The Leverhulme Trust for a project developed in collaboration with Professor Jonathan Clayden, and an EPSRC New Horizons Award which supports her research into the transport of molecular cargo.
+Beatrice sits on the School’s Research Committee as the Early Career Representative, has been involved in mentorship programmes at the University, both as a mentor and as a mentee, and is involved in undergraduate teaching for 2nd and 3rd year organic chemistry.
+Beatrice is also a supervisor on the EPSRC-funded Centre for Doctoral Training in Technology Enhanced Chemical Synthesis.
+Beatrice has recently returned from a period of maternity leave.

 Dr Bryan Bzdek (NERC Independent Research Fellow)

-Dr Bryan Bzdek began his independent career at Bristol in 2017 having undertaken undergraduate and postgraduate studies in the US at Bucknell University and the University of Delaware, respectively.
+Dr Bryan Bzdek is a NERC Independent Research Fellow in the School of Chemistry.
+Bryan began his independent career at Bristol in 2017 having undertaken undergraduate and postgraduate studies in the US at Bucknell University and the University of Delaware, respectively.
 Bryan’s research spans the fields of analytical and physical chemistry and encompasses applications in environmental and aerosol science.
-In 2020 Bryan was awarded a prestigious Starting Grant from the European Research Council, which will support his research group’s investigations into the surface properties of microscopic aerosols and their climate effects.
+In 2020, Bryan was awarded a prestigious Starting Grant from the European Research Council, which supports his research group’s investigations into the surface properties of microscopic aerosols and their climate effects.
 Bryan is associated with the EPSRC-funded Centre for Doctoral Training in Aerosol Science, which is hosted in the School of Chemistry and includes seven UK institutions and more than 50 industrial partners.
-Bryan’s teaching responsibilities include a final year undergraduate course on aerosol chemistry as well as postgraduate units of nucleation and aerosol measurement.
-He also organises research seminars for the CDT and for the Computational Chemistry, Theory, and Dynamics research theme within the School.
+Bryan’s teaching responsibilities include a final year undergraduate course on aerosol chemistry as well as postgraduate units on nucleation and aerosol measurement.
+He is also the director of the Bristol Aerosols and Colloids Instrument Centre, a shared-use instrument resource within the School.
+Bryan’s research on COVID-19 has been highlighted in the media, and he has given interviews to explain aerosol-based disease transmission to BBC, US public radio shows, CBS News, and other major outlets.
+Bryan was appointed to a proleptic senior lectureship in 2021.

 Professor M. Carmen Galan (Lecturer)